-- SMART Stats (3 months) – No error conditions recorded for the 5 stats that we utilize.
+- SMART Stats (three months): No error conditions recorded for the five stats that we utilize.

 Next Step: Scaling the Test

-Based on the results, we have ordered 230 Western Digital drives to fill 5 Storage Pods (with 5 spare drives).
-These will be installed, load tested and deployed shortly.
-Assuming the Western Digital drives continue to perform as well in the 5 Storage Pods, we’ll move forward with using the Western Digital 6TB drives in our Storage Pods over the coming months.
+Based on the results, we have ordered 230 Western Digital drives to fill five Storage Pods (with five spare drives).
+These will be installed, load tested, and deployed shortly.
+Assuming the Western Digital drives continue to perform as well in the five Storage Pods, we’ll move forward with using the Western Digital 6TB drives in our Storage Pods over the coming months.

 The Seagate 6TB drives performed well, albeit they loaded a little slower.
 They also use a little more electricity than we’d like.
 Still, they are not shut out.
 We really like to have multiple qualified hard drives to order and use in our Storage Pods.
 Diversification is good.
 To that end, we expect to order additional Seagate 6TB hard drives over the coming months, build them into Storage Pods, and monitor how they perform.
 Assuming they perform well, the 6TB Seagate hard drives would be added to our list of qualified drives.